devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 Preparer assistants are assistants that are supposed to set up environment for executing arbitrary tasks or prepare environment and checkout existing upstream projects (possibly using their ``.devassistant`` file, if they have it).
-Preparers must be placed under ``preparer`` subdirectory of one of the load paths, as mentioned in :ref:`assistants_loading_mechanism`.
+Preparers must be placed under ``prep`` subdirectory of one of the load paths, as mentioned in :ref:`assistants_loading_mechanism`.

 Preparer assistants commonly utilize the ``dda_dependencies`` and ``dda_run``